proksee-project/proksee-cmd/docs/tutorials/assemble.md

 The read quality is acceptable.
 ```

 The quality of the reads is evaluated using FASTP.
 If the quality is acceptable, then assembly will continue.
+In our example, the read quality appears to be acceptable.

 **Fast Sequence Assembly**